quay/mirror-registry/README.md

 --quayHostname          The value to set SERVER_HOSTNAME in the Quay config.yaml.
 This defaults to <targetHostname>:8443 --initPassword          The password of the init user created during Quay installation.
---sslCert               The path to the SSL certificate Quay should use --sslKey                The path to the SSL key --verbose           -v  Show debug logs and ansible playbook outputs
+--sslCert               The path to the SSL certificate Quay should use --sslCheckSkip          Whether or not to check the certificate hostname against the SERVER_HOSTNAME in config.yaml.
+--sslKey                The path to the SSL key --quayRoot          -r  The folder where quay persistent data are saved.
+This defaults to /etc/quay-install --verbose           -v  Show debug logs and ansible playbook outputs
 ```